nikkiakali/nikkiakali/README.md

   *Lightweight, simple, and keeps your job search organized without spreadsheets.*

 - **[Pocket LLM](https://github.com/nikkiakali/pocket-llm)** *(in progress)*
-  Personal playground for training and running small LLMs on local devices.
+  Personal playground for training and running small-scale LLMs on local devices.
   *Experimenting with efficiency and accessibility of AI models.*

 ---